Skip to main content

 Labneh

-Thick strained yogurt served with olive oil and za'atar.
-A breakfast staple and meze essential, creamy and tangy.
+Thick strained yogurt, creamy and tangy, served with olive oil and za'atar.
+It shows up at breakfast and on the meze table alike.

 Regional Specialties & Local Favorites